ruthgrace/approvalvote.co/README.md

 ```

 ## to do
-* fix harmonic addition bug
+* fix text overlap bug for results chart labels
-* make it so that votes for multiple candidates are muitple bars
+* refactor so that hard coded values are variables or something (esp on charts)
 * tailwind production
 * revisit domain reputation issue for sending verification code email - need to switch to google suite instead of namecheap private email (and update dns records)
 * unit testing for existing features